averykhoo/vibe-player-v3/REFACTOR_PLAN.md

         3. Read a template file (`public/index.html.template`) containing a placeholder comment (e.g., `<!-- SCRIPT_INJECTION_POINT -->`).
         4. Generate the correctly ordered sequence of `<script type="module" src="..."></script>` tags.
         5. Replace the placeholder in the template and write the result to `public/index.html`.
+    *   **Rationale:** This eliminates manual script ordering errors, which was a key fragility in V1.
+It also guarantees a single, self-contained `index.html` file that works offline without modification.
 *   **Part 2: The Enforcement Test (`tests/integration/index.test.js`)**
     *   **Responsibility:** A mandatory integration test will be created to run as part of the `npm test` command in the CI pipeline.
     *   **Process:**